nuxt-hub/core/docs/content/docs/2.database/cli.md

 USAGE db mark-as-migrated [OPTIONS] [NAME]

 ARGUMENTS
   NAME    The name of the migration to mark as applied.
+If not provided, marks all pending migrations as applied. (optional)

 OPTIONS
           --cwd    The directory to run the command in.